Automotive Engineering MScStudy level: Postgraduate

 Industry-related projects should give you a feel of what the demands and expectations are likely to be at your future workplace, as well as enabling you to practice and apply your skills to real engineering projects.
 You can also gain practical, hands-on experience in preparing, running, and analysing results from experimental testing and numerical analysis.

-The faculty currently enjoys close links with employers in the performance engineering industry, including Red Bull Racing, the Auto-Cycle Union, Lotus Cars, Penske Racing and Triumph Motorcycles, as well as global manufacturers Jaguar Land Rover, Prodrive, MIRA, Whale Tankers and BAE Systems (close links may be subject to change).
+The school currently enjoys close links with employers in the performance engineering industry, including Red Bull Racing, the Auto-Cycle Union, Lotus Cars, Penske Racing and Triumph Motorcycles, as well as global manufacturers Jaguar Land Rover, Prodrive, MIRA, Whale Tankers and BAE Systems (close links may be subject to change).

 Coventry University is committed to preparing you for your future career and giving you a competitive edge in the graduate job market.
 The university’s Talent Team provide a wide range of support services to help you plan and prepare for your career.